hashbite/consent-manager/packages/docs/docs/integrations/matomo.md

 <IntegrationProfile integration={matomoPrivacyAwareIntegration({})} />

+## Configuration Options

+* matomoURL: The URL of your Matomo installation
+* siteID: ID of the page set up in Matomo

 ## Tracking API

 The Matomo integration exposes a tracking API with functions to simplify page view and event tracking.
 The `getMatomoTracker` function provides methods such as `trackPageViewSPA` for single-page applications and `trackEvent` for event tracking.